-They have since been working on a multi-million euro building and refurbishment plan that included extending the original house and erecting a selection of luxurious courtyard houses and woodland lodges.
+They have since completed an extensive building and refurbishment plan that included extending the original house and building a number of luxurious courtyard houses and woodland lodges.

-Mount Falcon is now a 32 bedroom luxury hotel and it is a welcoming place, first seen in a series of ground floor drawing rooms and lounges with comfy sofas, open fires and coffee tables scattered with books and magazines about fishing, hunting and country life in general.
+Now a 32 bedroom luxury hotel, Mount Falcon is a welcoming place.
+A series of ground floor drawing rooms and lounges have comfy sofas and open fires, and coffee tables scattered with books and magazines about fishing, hunting and country life in general create a homely atmosphere.

-The other rooms are new and spacious, with custom-designed furniture, television and radio, direct dial phone, personal safe and hairdryer as standard.
+The newer rooms are spacious, with custom-designed furniture, television and radio, direct dial phone, personal safe and hairdryer as standard.

 The estate enjoys more than 2 miles of double bank salmon fishing on the River Moy, and the 100 acres of grounds have been redeveloped and landscaped to incorporate lakeside and woodland walks.
 Other local activities include championship golf, at nearby Enniscrone Golf Club, and horse riding - and there are many beaches nearby.

 Conferences/Banqueting (250/220), broadband wi/fi, video conferencing.
 Spa, leisure centre with indoor 'pool, steam room, sauna, jacuzzi and gym.

 Rooms 32 (2 suites, 4 junior suites, 2 for disabled); B&B €110pps, ss €85.
 Children welcome (under 2s free in parents' room, cots available free of charge, baby sitting arranged); Lift; 24 hr room service.
 Self catering also available.
 Helipad.